briantjt/game-of-life/README.md

 ```
 bin/main
 ```
-Enter the grid size that you want to view the simulation in.
+Enter the choice of implementation to run as well as the grid size that you want to view the simulation in.
 The size should ideally be 50 or less, depending on your screen/terminal size.
 Cells are then randomly generated.
 Sit back and watch the cells evolve with each generation!